3.1.2 Antimuscarinic bronchodilators

 Prescribing Notes

-- Short-acting antimuscarinic agents (SAMAs) should be discontinued when long-acting antimuscarinic agents (LAMAs) are initiated.
+- Short-acting antimuscarinic agents (SAMAs) should be discontinued when LAMAs are initiated.

 - LAMAs are not suitable for the relief of acute bronchospasm and must not be given in combination with ipratropium.